zamazan4ik/awesome-pgo/article/article.md

 TODO: PGO and mobile development - what is the status?
 Need to be investigated further
 TODO: PGO and embedded - what is the status?
 Need to be investigated further
 TODO: Continue work on project-specific PGO documentation (add PGO information to Rsyslog: https://github.com/rsyslog/rsyslog/issues/5048#issuecomment-1694533339)
+TODO: add Youtube talk from GDC about using PGO for Android games: https://www.youtube.com/watch?v=CNbpFTyHOe8 and the corresponding documentation - https://developer.android.com/games/agde/pgo-overview

 ## Ideas